 Then I began to look at all the factors that people don’t tell you about when they’re advocating homeownership.
 There’s homeowner’s insurance, property taxes, tree/lawn maintenance, and the cost of household repairs.
 While it’s true that the mortgage payment may be less than what you pay in rent, the other costs of owning a home can come out to be about the same, if not more, than renting.

-While I think home ownership is an admirable goal that can be used as a tool to build generational wealth, I also think it is one of many major financial decisions that people are not educated on until it’s too late.
+I think home ownership is an admirable goal that can be used as a tool to build generational wealth.
+I also think it is a financial decision that people are not educated on until it’s too late.
 Too often we are pressured into taking on a major financial responsibility because of what the world says we should have and within a certain timeframe.
 I’ve lost count of the social media posts I’ve seen with statements such as “I’m only 25 and I already own a house” or “I want to buy a home before I turn 30.”
 It’s hard to break away from this mindset, as I still have days when I kick myself for being 30 years old and not having all the “things” society says I should to prove that I have it all together.

 I’d love to own a home one day, and I don’t believe it will be impossible to accomplish.
 What I won’t do is cave in to peer pressure and take on a huge obligation because of what other people say is the better option.
 I want a home that I can enjoy, and if a repair needs to be made, I want to get the repair done without choosing between that or having enough groceries to last for the month.
 Homeownership may be the American dream, but I won’t be taking the leap just yet.